openownership/openownership.beta/team.md

 ---
-title: About
+title: Team
 position: 4
-description: 'OpenOwnership thrives on collaboration with a diverse and global range of people and organizations.
-If you want to know more about how OpenOwnership can help you, please get in touch. '
+description: OpenOwnership thrives on collaboration with a diverse and global range of people and organizations.
+If you want to know more about how OpenOwnership can help you, please get in touch.
 governance-text: |-
   Open Ownership is a non-profit run by a small, expert team well positioned to support countries implementing beneficial ownership transparency (BOT).
 Our